THE CONSTITUTION OF

 7. SUPREME AUTHORITY AND GENERAL MEETINGS

-7.2 The Annual General Meeting shall be held no later than the month of September every year.
+7.2 The Annual General Meeting (“AGM”) shall be held no later than the month of September every year.

-7.3 At other times, an Extraordinary General Meeting may be called by the President at his discretion, or on the request in writing of not less than 25% of the total voting membership, and may be called at anytime by order of the Council.
-The notice in writing shall be given to the Honorary Secretary setting forth the business that is to be transacted.
-The Extraordinary General Meeting shall be convened within 2 months from receiving this request to convene the Extraordinary General Meeting.
+7.3 An Extraordinary General Meeting (“EGM”) may be called by: (i) the President at his discretion; or (ii) order of the Council.
+The President shall call for an EGM on the request in writing of not less than 25% of the total voting membership setting forth the business that is to be transacted at the EGM submitted to the Honorary Secretary, and the EGM shall be convened within two (2) months from the submission of the request.

-7.5.1 The previous financial year’s accounts and annual report of the Council.
+7.5.1 the previous financial year’s accounts and annual report of the Council;

-7.5.3 Any other business.
+7.5.3 any other business.

-7.7 One third of the total voting membership present at a General Meeting shall form a quorum.
+7.9 One third (1/3) of the total voting membership present at a General Meeting shall form a quorum.
 Proxies are not allowed.

-7.8 In the event there is no quorum at the commencement of a General Meeting, the meeting shall be adjourned for half an hour.
+7.10 In the event there is no quorum at the commencement of a General Meeting, the meeting shall be adjourned for half an hour.
 Should the number then present be insufficient to form a quorum, those present shall be considered a quorum, but they shall have no power to amend the Constitution or pass any new resolution.

 8. MANAGEMENT AND COUNCIL